The History of KYA

 (Click on photos to enlarge)

-Vincent I. Kraft was a Seattle radio pioneer who operated a radio parts distributor called the Northwest Radio Supply Company.
+Vincent I. Kraft was a Seattle radio pioneer who operated a radio parts distributor called the Northwest Radio Service Company.
 In 1919, he turned his personal amateur radio station into experimental broadcasting station 7XC, which in 1921 was relicensed as broadcasting station KJR.
 Not content to operate just one radio station, he soon went on to construct additional stations in Portland, Spokane and San Francisco.
 Kraft formed the Pacific Broadcasting Corporation planned to connect the stations with telephone lines and create a new Western network.